Graph-Learning-Benchmarks/gli/datasets/genius/README.md

 ```

 ## Preprocessing
-The data file in GLB format is transformed from the [CUAI](https://github.com/CUAI/Non-Homophily-Large-Scale).
+The data file in GLI format is transformed from the [CUAI](https://github.com/CUAI/Non-Homophily-Large-Scale).
 Check [Non-homo-datasets](https://github.com/GreatSnoopyMe/Non-homo-datasets) for the preprocessing.

 ### Requirements